MatthewPeterKelly/ME149_Spring2018/topics/04-tracking-control-basics/lecture-04-B/README.md

 # Lecture - Nonlinear Tracking Control

-**NOTE:  This lecture outline is a draft.
-The final version will be posted before Thursday February 8.
-The content will be largely the same, but better organized and with some more details filled in.**

 ## HW 3 notes
 - if doing the butcher table:
   - there is a good list of methods on wikipedia: